ordina-jworks/ordina-jworks.github.io/_posts/2019-10-24-Kickstarter-Trajectory-2019-Summer-Edition.md

 ## First Day
 On our first arrival at Ordina, we were warmly welcomed by Anja, our Resource Manager, and two of the Practice Managers: Ken and Yannick.
-We were introduced to the structure of Ordina and got to know some of the other Kickstarters.
+We were introduced to the structure of Ordina and got to know some of the other kickstarters.
 After the introduction, we were given a tour of the entire building, during which we met some of the colleagues at JWorks.
-Four of the Kickstarters already did an internship at Ordina before coming to work officially, so they already knew a lot of the colleagues in Mechelen.
+Four of the kickstarters already did an internship at Ordina before coming to work officially, so they already knew a lot of the colleagues in Mechelen.
 This didn't make any difference however, since everyone was very open and welcoming.
-Finally, we got our laptops and the keys to our cars so that the next day, we could get started with the courses focused on both technical and soft skills.
+Finally, we got our laptops and the keys to our cars so that the next day we could get started with the courses focused on both technical and soft skills.

 # Technical trainings